benskee/Bitstonker/README.md

 ```
 SECRET_KEY = 'your alphavantage api key'
 ```
+### 2) Use Sample CSV Files

-2. Use the sample csv files.
+If you do not want to use an API key you can use the sample csv files.
 In [/ap ps/routes.py](/apps/routes.py) find the function
 ```
 get_stonk_df()